 The CROOKSBURY LINE at around 232 degrees would seem to be aligned to the mid-winter sunset.
-At just over 7 DM the line passes through St Bartholomew’s Church at Wanborough.
+At just over 7 Druid Miles (DM) the line passes through St Bartholomew’s Church at Wanborough.
 At just over 8 DM, and on the extremity of visibility, lies the site of the Hogs Back Barrow on a high ridge which appears to be the aiming point for the midwinter sunset.
-The line then passes close by Hillbury Hillfort, but it is another alignment which passes through the fort itself, and then carries on to Culverswell Barrow.
+The line then passes close by Hillbury Hillfort, but it is another alignment which passes through the fort itself.
+The line then carries on to Culverswell Barrow.
 Although precisely on the line it is slightly beyond the 12 DM point at the crest of the hill.
 Carrying on down the hill the alignment terminates between two very close tumuli known as Crooksbury Barrows.
 Nothing has so far been found beyond this point.

 RED LETTER DAY